Offshore wind power: Capacity

 Europe is the world leader in offshore wind power, with the first offshore wind farm (Vindeby) being installed in Denmark in 1991.
 In 2009, the average nameplate capacity of an offshore wind turbine in Europe was about 3 MW, and the capacity of future turbines was expected to increase to 5 MW.

-A 2013 review of the engineering aspects of turbines like the sizes used onshore, including the electrical connections and converters, considered that the industry had in general been overoptimistic about the benefits-to-costs ratio and concluded that the "offshore wind market doesn't look as if it is going to be big".

-In 2013, offshore wind power contributed to 1,567 MW of the total 11,159 MW of wind power capacity constructed that year.
+A 2013 review of the engineering aspects of turbines of the sizes used onshore, including the electrical connections and converters, considered that the industry had in general been overoptimistic about the benefits-to-costs ratio and concluded that the "offshore wind market doesn't look as if it is going to be big".In 2013, offshore wind power contributed to 1,567 MW of the total 11,159 MW of wind power capacity constructed that year.

 By January 2014, 69 offshore wind farms had been constructed in Europe with an average annual rated capacity of 482 MW.
 The total installed capacity of offshore wind farms in European waters reached 6,562 MW.
 The United Kingdom had by far the largest capacity with 3,681 MW.
 Denmark was second with 1,271 MW installed and Belgium was third with 571 MW.
 Germany came fourth with 520 MW, followed by the Netherlands (247 MW), Sweden (212 MW), Finland (26 MW), Ireland (25 MW), Spain (5 MW), Norway (2 MW) and Portugal (2 MW).

 At the end of 2015, 3,230 turbines at 84 offshore wind farms across 11 European countries had been installed and grid-connected, making a total capacity of 11,027 MW.
 The history of the development of wind farms in the North Sea, as regards the United Kingdom, indicates three phases: coastal, off-coastal and deep offshore in the period 2004 through to 2021.
-Through the development of offshore wind power the Baltic Sea is expected to become a major source of energy for countries in the region.
-According to the Marienborg Declaration, signed in 2022, all EU Baltic Sea states have announced their intentions to have 19.6 gigawatts of offshore wind in operation by 2030.
+Through the development of offshore wind power, the Baltic Sea is expected to become a major source of energy for countries in the region.
+According to the Marienborg Declaration, signed in 2022, all European Union (EU) Baltic Sea states have announced their intentions to have 19.6 gigawatts of offshore wind in operation by 2030.